Druwerd/weather/README.md

 ## Scalability
 This application is stateless and can run with or without a database.
 The no database version is on a separate branch: [remove-db](https://github.com/Druwerd/weather/branches).

-The to scale up the application you could setup your infrastructure architecture such that web application instances and Redis cluster nodes as are dynamically increased as load increases.
+To scale up the application you could setup your infrastructure architecture such that web application instances and Redis cluster nodes as are dynamically increased as load increases.
 See example diagram below.

 Additionally you could server static assets such as images, css, javascript from a CDN.